 Human-Computer Interaction specialists make information technology interesting, useful, and enjoyable.
 Today, information technology is an essential part of our everyday life, and is part of almost every single product and service.
-Whether you want to reinvent mobile phones, design the next generation social media, or use information technology to empower people with disabilities, expertise in Human-Computer Interaction is crucial.
+Expertise in Human-Computer Interaction is crucial, whether you want to reinvent mobile phones, design the next generation social media, or use information technology to empower people with disabilities.

 Why this programme?

-methods, tools, and principles for the design of IT interfaces, artefacts and services
+learn methods, tools, and principles for design of IT interfaces, artefacts, and services;

-to study people when they use information technology, understand how they feel about it, and how they appropriate it for their own purposes
+study how people use information technology, understand how they feel about it, and how they appropriate it for their own purposes;

-to design in teams, together with people with varying backgrounds, skills, and goals.
-Most importantly, you will learn how to involve the users in the design process.
+design in teams, together with people with different backgrounds, skills, and goals.
+Most importantly, you will learn how to involve the users in the design process;

 The programme leads to a Master of Social Science (120 credits) with Human-Computer Interaction as the main field of study.

-The three first semesters in the Master's Programme in Human-Computer Interaction are organised into blocks of 15 credits each.
-The last semester is devoted to a Master's thesis project.
+The first three semesters in the Master's Programme in Human-Computer Interaction (HCI) are organised into blocks of 15 credits each.
+The first semester provides an overview of human-computer interaction.
+It covers the theories, scientific methods both quantitative and qualitative, and practical knowledge.
 The second and third semester includes elective courses.

 A significant part of the knowledge will be acquired through practical (individual and group) work.
-Practical fieldwork with authentic tasks is used to complement the lectures and seminars.
+Practical fieldwork with tasks based on reality is used to complement the lectures and seminars.
+When doing group works, you will need to complete them together with your classmates.
+This way, you learn from each other and you train to be a team player.
+The skills will help you to raise up in your future career.

-The programme is offered in Uppsala.
-Instruction is in English.
+The programme is taught in Uppsala and the instruction is in English.

 Career support During your whole time as a student UU Careers offers you support and guidance.
 You have the opportunity to partake in a variety of career activities and events, as well as receive individual career counselling.
 This service is free of charge for all students at Uppsala University.
 Read more about UU Careers.